shhArc/shhArc/README.md

 Build, run & enjoy.
 <br><br><br>
 <h2>Licence</h2>
 shhArc is available under the MIT License with a No Modification clause.
-Except for the files in Code/Config which do nit have the No Modification Clause, as you need to edit these to configure shhArc as you want it.
+Except for the files in Code/Config which do not have the No Modification Clause, as you need to edit these to configure shhArc as you want it.
 <!--
 **shhArc/shhArc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.